The Singular Space Logo - Psychoanalytic Psychotherapy

 Limited sliding scale slots available (subject to availability) at INR 3000-3500

-Note: Session fees are subject to change and may not always reflect real-time updates on the website.
+Note: Fee is subject to increase yearly.
+Session fees mentioned here may not always reflect real-time updates on the website.
 The applicable fee will be communicated at the time of contact or scheduling.

 What payment modes are accepted?